abhishekghoshh/linux-helper/linux-commands.md

 rm example.txt
-rm -r <non-empty-dir> # -r for recusrive, delete directly and all its contents rm -ri <non-empty-dir> # -i for interactive
+rm -r <non-empty-dir> # -r for recusrive, delete directly and all its contents rm -ri <non-empty-dir> # -i for interactive rm -rf /
+# Upper command will delete everything in the system

 # mkdir - create a new directory